Scott Steinert: Hells Angel

 In January 1995, Kane reported that Steinert was driving around Montreal looking for the Rock Machine leader Paul "Sasquatch" Porter with the aim of killing him.
 The same month, Kane reported that Steinert was involved in a murder attempt against another Rock Machine member, André "Curly" Sauvageau, leading to a wild car chase down Highway 40.
 By early 1995, Steinert founded a gang within the gang which he named the groupe de cinq ("group of five"), which started to take over the bars on Montreal's Crescent Street and on York Street in Ottawa, both of which were the territories of his rival Carroll.
+Likewise, Steinert started selling drugs in western Montreal, which Carroll regarded as his area to sell drugs.
 At the same time, Steinert started to sell drugs in Toronto, Kingston, and Winnipeg.
-A very ambitious man, Steinert founded a stripper agency, Sensation, which completed with the Aventure stripper agency, which was owned by Carroll.
+A kilogram of cocaine that went for $35,000 in Montreal was worth $45,000 in Winnipeg, and Steinert's greed let him to ignore Stadnick's orders not to sell cocaine in Winnipeg in competition with him.
+A very ambitious man, Steinert founded a stripper agency, Sensation, which competed with the Aventure stripper agency, which was owned by Carroll.
 Sher and Marsden wrote that Steinert "was a strong money-maker, boldly shipping large quantities of cocaine and hash through the Hells' Canadian network...Steinert was the bolder-or simply-crazier personality [than Carroll].
 He was a killer and cared nothing for the privileges of rank if they got in the way of his ambitions".
 Unlike Carroll, Steinert went to bed early to start work promptly in the morning, which endeared him to Boucher, who respected Steinert for his work ethic and ability to make consistently large profits.
 In March 1995, when Carroll ordered Kane to drive him to Halifax, Steinert refused to allow it, which almost caused a brawl between the two men.
+Kane reported to his RCMP handlers that he thought that Stadnick and Carroll were the "past" of the Hells Angels while Steinert was the "future".
+In one of his reports, Kane wrote that Steinert had told him that he was making $100,000 per month from his cocaine sales in northern Ontario.
+Steinert also told Kane that he was planning to go to Jamaica to recruit criminals for a black street gang he planned to found to challenge Master 13, a black street gang allied with the Rock Machine.